Lin-Brain-Lab/fMRI-Analysis-For-Mac/README.md

 This page details steps on how to analyse and process fMRI data including T1 reconstruction, fMRI pre-processing, and fMRI event-related analysis.
+Begin analysis with the setting up environment page.